LukeShortCloud/gameos-unlock/README.md

 #### Use the Mesa Drivers for NVIDIA

 > [!WARNING]
-> The Software Update feature in GameOS will no longer work with any of these OS modifications installed.
+> The Software Update feature in Playtron GameOS will no longer work with any of these OS modifications installed.
 All future operating system updates will need to be handled via the Containerfile instead.

 > [!WARNING]
 > This is highly experimental.
 [Performance of the NVK Vulkan driver in Mesa can be up to 4x slower](https://www.phoronix.com/review/mesa-252-nvk-nvidia).
 [DLSS is also not currently supported](https://gitlab.freedesktop.org/mesa/mesa/-/issues/12439).